-Since it was a Sunday when we visited, there wasn’t any entertainment during our visit but we saw people testing out sound systems etc. We were guessing that it was for a private hire birthday party later in the day.
+Since it was a Sunday when we visited, there wasn’t any entertainment happening downstairs.
+But we saw people going in & out testing the sound systems etc. We were guessing that it was for a private hire birthday party later in the day.
 Let’s just say their speakers can go pretty loud even if you’re seated upstairs.
 We were, rather unfortunately, seated right in front of the staircase so there was certainly no peace & quiet during our meal.
 If you’re looking for a quiet intimate dinner, either avoid Friday & Saturday nights or ask for a quiet corner.
-Outdoors seating is also available!
+Alternatively, outdoor seating is also available.

-Moving onto the menu, it features a range of traditional Turkish dishes such as meat grills, mezze etc. All meats served are halal at Kibele.
+Kibele’s menu features a range of traditional Turkish dishes such as meat grills, mezze etc. All meats served are halal at Kibele.
 Alcohol is, however, served at the restaurant.

 Beef Sucuk & Halloumi (£7.5)